 In this article, we’ll cover some of the most insightful experiments we’ve conducted, and give you a complete A-Z guide on how to split test all aspects of your Facebook campaigns to improve your campaigns’ ROI exponentially.

 What is a split test?

-A split test is a marketing strategy where two elements of a marketing campaign are tested against each other to analyze which one can deliver the best results.
+A split test (also known as an A/B test) is a marketing strategy where two elements of a marketing campaign are tested against each other to analyze which one will deliver the best results.

-Everything can be tested and even the smaller element can drastically improve your marketing performance.
-Here are some examples of elements usually tested:
+Everything can be tested, and even the smaller elements can drastically improve your marketing performance.
+Here are some examples of the most common split tests:

-- Texts (Try AdEspresso Vs. Start optimizing your Facebook Ads with AdEspresso)
+- Copy (Try AdEspresso vs Start optimizing your Facebook Ads with AdEspresso)

 - Element Position (Signup form on the left or right side of the page)

-Here’s another example, where we split tested two different Facebook Ads images:
+Here’s another example, where AdEspresso split tested two different Facebook Ads images: